 - Metal oxide catalyst process

-Catalytic oxidation process is a optimized production method.
-Let us discuss about the technology in this process.
-It is a simple process as per the stoichiometric reaction steps shown below.
+The catalytic oxidation process is an optimized production method.
+Let us discuss the technology in this process.
+It is a simple process as per the stoichiometric reaction steps are shown below.

-1. Oxidation of methanol with oxygen present in air
+1. Oxidation of methanol with oxygen present in the air

 - CH3OH + ½ O2 → HCHO + H20 ∆H = -37 Kcal

 2. Pyrolysis endothermic reaction

 - CH3OH → HCHO + H2 ∆H = +20 Kcal